 In 1996 he founded the Acadèmie Internationale in Parthenay, France which is a workshop designed for singers and professional conductors and has included commissioned works from composers such as Giles Swayne, Carl Rütti and Olivier Greif.

-He now works from his homes in the U.S. and France and undertakes concert and recording engagements with choirs and orchestras in many countries.
+During this period he worked from his homes in the U.S. and France and undertook concert and recording engagements with choirs and orchestras in many countries.

 In August 2001, John Poole joined the conducting staff in the School of Music at the University of Indiana in Bloomington, USA, where he conducted the American première of Sven-David Sandström's High Mass in November 2001.